stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 ## Ensures high availability
 Load testing helps ensure that the appliation remains available even under heavy load.
 We can use the dashboard's alerts to send alerts when certain thresholds are met.

+If we have 3 availability regions and a minimum of 2 instances, we can ensure high availability.
+If one is up is region 1 and the other is up in region 2, if region 1 has a disaster, the traffic moves to the second machine.
+If we had a minimum of 1 instance, if it went down in region 1, we would have to wait for another instance to spin up in a different region, which leaves customers waiting.

 # Creating an unhealthy instance in my dashboard

 Navigate to your operating system tab under your scale set.
 Edit user data and commit out the `sudo pm2 start app.js` line.
 Then, delete one of the instances and when it remakes one, it will do so with the new user data - creating an unhealthy, unworking instance.